grafana/grafana-opentelemetry-starter/README.md

 The grafana.otlp.onprem.endpoint of the Grafana Agent.

-You do not need to set an `endpoint` value if your Grafana Agent is running locally with the default http/protobuf grafana.otlp.onprem.endpoint (http://localhost:4318).
+You do not need to set an `grafana.otlp.onprem.endpoint` value if your Grafana Agent is running locally with the default http/protobuf grafana.otlp.onprem.endpoint (http://localhost:4318).

 Use `cloud.grafana.otlp.cloud.zone` instead of `grafana.otlp.onprem.endpoint` when using the Grafana Cloud.